shubhamjain/whistlerr/README.md

 Whistlerr is a whistle detection program which implements M. Nilsson's research paper - "[Human Whistle Detection and Frequency Estimation][1]".

-Sadly, the research paper has been paywalled since I wrote this code (but you're free to make use of site made by Kazakh researcher).

 Although it's accurate, it may fail against significant background noise.
 [Demo here][2].

 Works in node and browsers.